 This recipe makes about 22 cookies, which means you'll need 2 baking sheets to make them.
 I find that to achieve the most even bake, baking the trays one at a time is best.
 Or, you can bake them both at the same time.
 The bottom tray will be crispier than the top tray.

 The cookies are baked for only about 9-11 minutes.
-Nine minutes with a perfectly heated oven will produce very soft, underbred cookies.
+Nine minutes with a perfectly heated oven will produce very soft, "medium-rare" cookies.
 11 minutes will produce fully baked, yet still soft on the interior cookies.
 In my oven, I find 10 minutes to be the sweet spot.

 These cookies do not contain any gluten, which means they are quite tender, especially when they're pulled straight from the oven.
-So let them set up for about 20 to 30 minutes, if you can wait that long.
+So let them set up for about 20 to 30 minutes on the baking tray, if you can wait that long.
 Don't worry, they'll still be warm and gooey after that intial cool down period.
+If you try to pick them up when they super warm, they'll likely fall apart.

 How to Store Them